Moduli spaces of Delzant polytopes and symplectic toric manifolds: Topology of the space of Delzant polytopes

 where \end{definition}

-Observe that for $\dist^V$ we need to restrict ourselves to $\CC_p$ since in it every two improper convex bodies are at distance zero.
-Alternatively, we can consider $\dist^V$ defined in $\CC_p\cup\{0\}$, where ``$0$'' denotes the class of all non-proper convex bodies.
+Observe that for $\dist^V$ to be a distance function we need to restrict ourselves to $\CC_p$ since in it every two improper convex bodies are at distance zero.
+Alternatively, we can consider $\dist^V$ defined on $\CC_p\cup\{0\}$, where ``$0$'' denotes the class of all non-proper convex bodies.

 The following is immediate.

 \begin{proposition} The pairs $(\CC_p\cup\{0\},\dist^V)$ and $(\CC,\dist^H)$ are metric spaces. \end{proposition}